MicrosoftDocs/xamarin-docs/docs/cross-platform/troubleshooting/questions/vs-config-manager.md

 ms.date: 12/02/2016
 ---

-# Why doesn't Visual Studio include my referenced library project in my build
+# Why doesn't Visual Studio include my referenced library project in my build?

 Visual Studio uses the **Configuration Manager** to determine which projects in a solution are automatically included in a given build or deployment configuration.